GHRSST/GDS/l2p.md

 The **flag_meanings**, **flag_masks**, and (optionally) **flag_values** attributes are used in the following manner:

-- The **flag_meanings** attribute shall contain a space-separated list of (string) descriptions for each distinct flag value.
+> The **flag_meanings** attribute shall contain a space-separated list of (string) descriptions for each distinct flag value.
 For descriptions containing multiple words, the words shall be linked by underscores.
-- The **flag_masks** attribute shall contain a comma-separated list of (numeric) mask values that isolate the bit or bits that encode each flag value, whose order matches that of the **flag_meanings** values.
+> The **flag_masks** attribute shall contain a comma-separated list of (numeric) mask values that isolate the bit or bits that encode each flag value, whose order matches that of the **flag_meanings** values.
 It is recommended not to use the **_FillValue** attribute when **flag_masks** attribute is used as it is prone to misinterpretation of the bit mask.
-- The **flag_values** in combination with **flag_masks** attribute shall contain a comma-separated list of masked numeric flag values, whose order matches that of the **flag_meanings** values.
+> The **flag_values** in combination with **flag_masks** attribute shall contain a comma-separated list of masked numeric flag values, whose order matches that of the **flag_meanings** values.
 Not recommended (only **flag_masks** and **flag_meanings** are preferred).

 Bit 0 of the L2P **l2p_flags** is used to record if an input pixel SST is derived from an infrared satellite sensor or a passive microwave sensor.
 The GDS-2.1 specifies the following:

-- If an input pixel is derived from a passive microwave sensor, bit 0 of the L2P **l2p_flags** variable should be set to 1.
+> If an input pixel is derived from a passive microwave sensor, bit 0 of the L2P **l2p_flags** variable should be set to 1.
 By not setting this flag the pixel is assumed to be from an infrared sensor.

 Bit 1 of the L2P l2p_flags variable is used to record if an input pixel is over land or ocean surfaces.
 The GDS specifies the following:

-- If an input pixel is classified as land covered bit 1 of the L2P l2p_flags variable should be set to equal 1.
+> If an input pixel is classified as land covered bit 1 of the L2P l2p_flags variable should be set to equal 1.
 By not setting this flag the pixel is assumed to be classified as over ocean.

 Bit 2 of the L2P l2p_flags variable is used to record if an input pixel records ice contamination.
 The GDS specifies the following rules:

-- If an input pixel is classified as ice contaminated bit 2 of the L2P l2p_flags variable should be set to 1.
+> If an input pixel is classified as ice contaminated bit 2 of the L2P l2p_flags variable should be set to 1.

 Bit 3 of the L2P l2p_flags variable is used to record if an input pixel contains any part of a lake, as defined by the GHRSST definition of lakes (mask).
 The GDS specifies the following:

-- If an input pixel contains any part of a lake, as defined by the GHRSST definition of lakes (mask), bit 3 of the L2P l2p_flags variable should be set to 1.
+> If an input pixel contains any part of a lake, as defined by the GHRSST definition of lakes (mask), bit 3 of the L2P l2p_flags variable should be set to 1.

 Bit 4 of the L2P l2p_flags variable is optionally used to record if an input pixel contains any part of a river, as defined by the GHRSST definition of rivers (mask).
 The GDS specifies the following:

-- If an input pixel contains any part of a river, as defined by the GHRSST definition of rivers (mask), bit 4 of the L2P l2p_flags variable should be set to 1.
+> If an input pixel contains any part of a river, as defined by the GHRSST definition of rivers (mask), bit 4 of the L2P l2p_flags variable should be set to 1.

 Flags or other information provided with the input L2 SST data should be defined and assigned to the l2p_flags variable using bits 6-15 of the L2P variable l2p_flags.
 It is recommended to use single bits for any information, no combination of multiple bits.
 If that is not possible, then an additional experimental byte field should be used instead.
 Definitions for bits 6-15, if used, should be given using the variable comment attribute.

 The L2P variable ‘l2p_flags ’ shall be included in GDS-2.1 L2P data files with the format requirements shown in the table [CDL example description of l2p_flags variable](#table9-20).

-<a id="table9-18"></a>
+<a id="table9-20"></a>

-#### CDL example description of source_of_adi variable
+#### CDL example description of l2p_flags variable

 | Storage type definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | Variable name definition | Description                  | Unit |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|------------------------------|------|